FriendsOfMDT/PSD/Documentation/PowerShell Deployment - FAQ.md

   </tr>
 </table>

-Q: What scripts or files can be safely deleted from my PSD Deployment Share?
+Q: What scripts or files can be safely deleted from my PSD deployment share?
 >A: This is still being refined and defined.
 For now:
 - Do NOT delete any PSD*.ps1 or PSD*.psm1 files.
 - Do NOT delete ZTIGather.xml or ZTIConfigure.xml
 - If installing applications as part of the task sequence, do not delete ZTIUtility.vbs as it **might** be called during the deployment.
-- If desired, many of the legacy MDT .wsf scripts and Wizard files can be removed manually from the PSD Deployment Share scripts folder to thin out the environment.
+- If desired, many of the legacy MDT .wsf scripts and Wizard files can be removed manually from the PSD deployment share scripts folder to thin out the environment.

 Q: What limitations are there with respect to certs and HTTPS?
 >A: By default, PSDStart expects to find an IIS self-signed cert file named PSDRoot.cer to be injected into WinPE and Windows as part of PSD.
 You can change this via custom scripting but it's not recommended at this time.